nikitaaveritchev/kmeans-Extension-Ptolemy/review/rebuttal.md

 Thank you for your reviews!
+We greatly appreciate your suggestions and will take them into consideration when updating our paper.
 Let me address your questions:

 Total Runtime Measurements (R2, R3)
 Our paper only considers the number of explicit distance evaluations to measure the efficiency of the algorithms we compare.
 Reviews 2 and 3 bring up the valid point of missing total execution time measurements.
-While we mention this fact as a limitation (in ch.
+While we mention this fact as a limitation (ch.
 4.3, Limitations, point ii), our paper does not give a good explanation for this choice.

 We chose to count distance evaluations because they are agnostic to the specific implementation of algorithms in machine code.
-The main disadvantage of reporting execution times is their strong dependence on the amount of optimization that went into the implementation.
+The main disadvantage of reporting execution times is their strong dependence on the amount of optimization that went into this implementation.
 For example, time measurements are affected by the programming language chosen, the amount of time spend on optimizing the source code, and the specific choice of hardware architecture (e.g. GPU or CPU).
-Therefore, it takes considerable effort and care to make time measurements objective, reproducible, and generalizable.
+It takes considerable effort and care to make time measurements objective, reproducible, and comparable.
 Consequently, in our short paper we focus on the theoretical, implementation-independent aspects of the discussed algorithms.

 That said, the actual time measurements are important for real-world applications: Besides the distance evaluations, the caching and evaluation of the upper and lower bound approximations also takes time.
 While we reduce the total number of distance computations compared to Elkan's algorithm, our new bounds require more memory accesses and computations (cf. Eq.
 3,4 and Eq.
 5,6).
 While this additional time is likely to be small compared to the time spent on distance evaluations, we plan to measure and report the actual ratio in a future full paper.

-For the camera-ready version of our paper, we will include this elaboration and explicitly add execution time measurements as future work.
+Should the paper be accepted, we will include this elaboration and explicitly add execution time measurements as future work.

 Discussion of Observed Behavior.